Body Stress Release

 Thousands of South Africans beat a path to the Meggersee’s door as word spread when they started their BSR practice in Cape Town in the 1980s.
 Many of their clients, like Ewald himself, had tried other traditional avenues of medical and chiropractic treatment – without success.

-But now the couple had found a gentle, almost miraculous way of enhancing the body’s own healing powers by releasing long-held stress locked in the muscle system.
+But now the couple had found a gentle, almost miraculous way of enhancing the body’s own healing powers by releasing long-held stress locked in the muscular system.
 They knew it worked because their prime guinea pig, Ewald himself, had gone from being a near cripple to regaining his strength and the pain-free body he now describes as being as fit as a teenager’s.

 Ewald reports that his body continues to improve.
 ‘For the first time in my life I can feel the sensation of socks and shoes on my feet and have improved movement in my ankles,’ he says.
 Ironically, the BSR system which the Meggersee’s pioneered differs radically from its chiropractic roots.
 Ewald says that most of their students come from fields unrelated to medicine – alternative or traditional.
 “BSR differs from chiropractic in that it uses information provided by the body itself to determine where abnormal muscle tension is under-mining the efficiency of the nervous system and disturbing its ability to co-ordinate its’ function”.